tokio-rs/axum/README.md

 handle(Request) -> Response`.
 - Solid foundation. tower-web is built on top of tower and makes it easy to plug in any middleware from the [tower] and [tower-http] ecosystem.
-- Focus on routing, extracing data from requests, and generating responses. tower middleware can handle the rest.
+- Focus on routing, extracting data from requests, and generating responses. tower middleware can handle the rest.
 - Macro free core.
 Macro frameworks have their place but tower-web focuses on providing a core that is macro free.